-A Lancaster man was in custody this week in connection with the shooting deaths of two longtime friends in the South Los Angeles neighborhood where they grew up and the wounding of a man who was shielding his child from harm after the gunfire erupted.
+A Lancaster man pleaded not guilty this week to charges stemming from the gang-related shooting deaths of two men in the South Los Angeles neighborhood where they grew up and the wounding of a man who was shielding his child from the gunfire.

-Jonathan Charles Johnson, 27, was arrested Aug.
-16, two days after Jose Flores Velazquez and Alfredo Carrera, both 24, were gunned down in the 1100 block of East 68th Street, the Los Angeles County Sheriff’s Department announced Wednesday.
+Jonathan Charles Johnson, 27, is charged with the Aug.
+14 murders of Jose Flores Velazquez and Alfredo Carrera, both 24, who were gunned down in the 1100 block of East 68th Street.

-They were standing near a parked SUV about 7 p.m. when a vehicle pulled up and a passenger opened fire.
+The two were standing near a parked SUV about 7 that evening when a vehicle pulled up and a passenger opened fire.
 The third man was shot a short distance away as the car sped off.

 Flores Velazquez died at the scene, and Carrera was pronounced dead at a hospital.

-At approximately 8:30 a.m. on Aug 19, patrol deputies from Santa Clarita Sheriff’s Station spotted the 2004 blue Nissan Maxima believed used in the crime and made a traffic stop at the corner of Via Princessa and Sierra Highway in Canyon Country.
+Two days later, deputies from the Los Angeles County Sheriff’s Department’s Santa Clarita Station spotted the 2004 blue Nissan Maxima believed used in the crime and made a traffic stop at the corner of Via Princessa and Sierra Highway in Canyon Country, authorities said.

 Deputies arrested Johnson, who was behind the wheel of the Maxima, and detained his 25-year-old female passenger, who was later released without being charged, according to the sheriff’s department.